Studying geography provokes questions and provides answers about the natural and human world.

 Why study geography at City?

-Geography is concerned with understanding today’s global issues, from changing climate and sustaining ecosystems, to ageing populations.
+Geography is concerned with understanding today’s global issues, from changing climate and sustaining ecosystems, to ageing populations and economic development.
 At City we ensure that students have a firm grounding in both physical geography and human geography.
 It is by studying these multi-disciplinary subjects that students can understand our relationship to the world.

-The study of geography invites students to question ideas and evaluate information which often leads to productive debates.
-Teaching takes place within the classroom and comes alive outside as a variety of field trips are experienced at all levels of study.
-Modern technology is used to help illustrate ideas and examples, as well as traditional forms of teaching which enable a firm grounding in the basic principles of the subject.
+The study of geography invites students to question ideas and evaluate information which often leads to lively and productive debates.
+Teaching takes place both within the classroom and outside of it.
+A variety of field trips are experienced at all levels of study.
+Multimedia technology is used to help illustrate ideas and examples, as well as traditional forms of teaching which enable a firm grounding in the basic principles of the subject.